-Kulula.com, sometimes simply known as Kulula, (from the Nguni languages of Zulu and Xhosa, meaning It's easy) is a South African no-frills airline currently operating on major South African domestic routes, as well as other regional African routes.
-The airline's main hub airports OR Tambo International Airport and Lanseria International Airport, both just outside of Johannesburg.
+Kulula.com, sometimes simply known as Kulula, (from the Nguni languages of Zulu and Xhosa, meaning It's easy) was a South African low-cost airline that operated major South African domestic routes, as well as other regional African routes.
+Kulula's main hub airports were OR Tambo International Airport and Lanseria International Airport, both just outside of Johannesburg.

-The airline is currently headquartered at Bonaero Park, Kempton Park, Ekurhuleni, Gauteng.
-The airline’s parent company is Comair, an airline also based in South Africa operating scheduled services on domestic services as a British Airways franchise.
-From junio 2013, serves the following destinations; Cape Town, Durban, East London, George and Johannesburg.
+Kulula was headquartered at Bonaero Park, Kempton Park, Ekurhuleni, Gauteng.
+The airline’s parent company was Comair, an airline that was also based in South Africa which operated scheduled services on domestic services as a British Airways franchise.
+From junio 2013, Kulula served the following destinations before it fell into liquidation; Cape Town, Durban, East London, George and Johannesburg.

-The Kulula fleet includes two Boeing 737-400 and nine Boeing 737-800 aircraft.
-Kalua's fleet is famous for its creative 'Flying 101' airline livery, which features humorous text labelling different parts of the aircraft.
+The Kulula fleet consisted of two Boeing 737-400 and nine Boeing 737-800 aircraft.
+Kalua's fleet was famous for its creative 'Flying 101' airline livery, which featured humorous text labelling different parts of the aircraft.